isomerpages/nlb-biblioasia/_apr-2010/Women and Warfare in Malaysia and Singapore, 1941–89.md

 Jan Ruff-O'Herne, [_50 Years of Silence_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=7471243) (Sydney: Editions Tom Thompson, 1994).
 (Call no. R 364.153 RUF)

-Karen Gottschang Turner with Phan Thanh Hao, [_Even the Women Must Fight: Memories of War From North Vietnam_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=8695311) (New York: John Wiley & Sons, 1998).
+Karen Gottschang Turner with Phan Thanh Hao, [_Even the Women Must Fight: Memories of War From North Vietnam_](https://eservice.nlb.gov.sg/item_holding.aspx?bid=8695311) (New York: John Wiley &amp; Sons, 1998).
 (Call no. RSEA 959.70430922 TUR)

 Michiko Nakahara, “The Civilian Women’s Internment Camp in Singapore: The World of POW WOW,” in _[New Perspectives on the Japanese Occupation in Malaya and Singapore, 1941–1945](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12849736)_ (Singapore: NUS Press, 2008) (Call no. RSING 940.5337 NEW)